Search

 Introduction

-MIDI hardware devices do not require additional setup procedures besides connecting them to the PC running Aximmetry.
+MIDI hardware devices do not require additional setup procedures besides connecting them to the PC that is running Aximmetry.

-This connection can be basically any kind, for example, USB, Ethernet, WiFi, MIDI connector, etc.
+This connection can be any kind, for example, USB, Ethernet, WiFi, MIDI connector, etc.

 Controlling Aximmetry with MIDI

-The usual scenario is that the incoming MIDI messages only contain an address and a single floating-point number (or alternatively an integer, logical or double value).
-This kind of message can be used to control properties and buttons.
+A usual scenario is that the incoming MIDI messages only contain an address and a single floating-point number, integer, logical, or double value.
+These kinds of messages can be used to control properties and buttons in Aximmetry.

 Then simply send the appropriate MIDI message from your controller device (e.g. move a fader or press a button) and the assignment is made.